-The point of this is the story didn’t need to rely on massive, expensive computer generated effects budgets to make me believe its truth.
+The point of this is the story didn’t need to rely on massive, expensive computer generated effects to make me believe its truth.
 The truth was staring at you, and because the film was narrated by Agu himself, the truth spoke to you.
-And it hurt my ears every time, unlike Kendrick Lamar’s hit song.
-Moreover, keep in mind that Agu spoke with a Ghanaian accent, and because I myself am Ghanaian, this planted a seed of familiarity in my mind and rooted more deeply into his traumas as he recounted them.
+And it pained my ears every time, unlike Kendrick’s song.
+Moreover, keep in mind that Agu spoke with a Ghanaian accent, and because I am Ghanaian, this planted a seed of familiarity in my mind and rooted me more deeply into his traumas as he recounted them.

 This was not a review of the film, nor is it an invitation to watch the film.
 My intention in writing this, is to tell you about the negative emotions I felt when I watched this movie.
 It did not make me want to laugh, or smile.
 It made me tear up.
 It put me in a world far from my own, and asked me to feel emotions completely removed from my own.
-The film did a terrific job of asking me to leave any hopes I had for Agu’s family, and his home ever returning to their relatively peaceful lives.
+The film did a terrific job of asking me to leave any hopes I had for Agu and his people ever returning to their peaceful lives.